Ever wondered how to exclude general viewing of certain pages and posts in areas of your site like your sitemap?

-This WordPress plugin reveals the IDs for pages, posts, links, categories, media, users, comments, link categories, custom post types, custom taxonomies and tags.
+This WordPress plugin displays the IDs for pages, posts, links, categories, media, users, comments, link categories, custom taxonomies, custom post types and tags.
 It also adds a sortable column header to your Posts and Pages tables …

-You can access the plugin settings by going to Settings > Reveal IDs …
+To access the plugin settings go to Settings > Reveal IDs …

 (WP Dashboard – Settings – Reveal IDs)